sauerlock/frontend-github-api-proxy/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
 # github-api-proxy

  The following API query the users from the GitHubApi using a express.js and node.js server, it shows the users details when selected on the frontend with React.

-The following API query the users from the GitHubApi using a express.js and node.js server, it shows the users details when selected on the frontend with React.

 Github User Search This is a web app that allows users to search for Github users and view their profiles and repositories details.

-Prerequisites Make sure you have the following installed:
+Prerequisites make sure you have the following installed:

     Node.js v18 or above
     NPM v9 or above